Dr. Katharine Hodgkinson

 BSc (Hons), M Psychol (Clin), PhD, MAPS

-Katharine has published numerous research papers and has coauthored several book chapters on psychological and spiritual issues in gynecological oncology and cancer survivorship.
+Katharine has published numerous research papers and has co-authored several book chapters on psychological and spiritual issues in gynaecological oncology and cancer survivorship.
 She co-edited the book “Psychosocial Care of Cancer Patients.
-A Health Professional’s Guide to What to Say and Do” (Hodgkinson K and Gilchrist J, Ausmed Publications) in 2008 and recently co-authored chapters on psychosocial concerns and communication skills for health professionals in the 2015 Melanoma Institute Australia’s text: Melanoma Essentials – A Concise Guide.
+A Health Professional’s Guide to What to Say and Do” (Hodgkinson K and Gilchrist J, Ausmed Publications, 2008) and co-authored chapters on psychosocial concerns and communication skills for health professionals in the 2015 Melanoma Institute Australia’s text: Melanoma Essentials – A Concise Guide.
+Katharine’s PhD with the Department of Psychological Medicine, University of Sydney identified predictors of distress and unmet supportive care needs in cancer survivors and their partners.
+The research resulted in the development of two empirically validated measures to assess unmet needs which have been translated into numerous languages and are being used internationally.
+In 2000 Katharine worked with University of Sydney researcher in the ADAPT program to investigate distress screening in the hospital setting, and the program at the Sydney Adventist Hospital was kindly supported by the SAH Foundation.

 Katharine has been a full member of the Australian Psychological Society and Clinical College for over 25 years, and is a member of the APS Psychologists in Oncology Interest Group.
+She is an Accredited Specialist with Sydney Adventist Hospital Wahroonga and the Mater Hospital North Sydney.
+All psychologists who work with HeadwayHealth are registered with the Australian Health Practitioner Regulations Agency AHPRA (see ahpra.gov.au)

-Therapeutic approach: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing.
+Therapeutic approach: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and motivational interviewing.